Artificial Intelligence in Retail: Recommender System for Retailers

 Grocery stores in contrast with online shops cannot analyze customer responses to the offered good in real time.
 However, the majority of retail chains have loyalty programs and a database of receipts.
 This data can be enough to make specific recommendations for customers.

 There are several implementation solutions for a grocery store.
-It depends whether the grocery has an app and a website or not.
+It depends on whether the grocery has an app and a website or not.

 The approach chosen by a retailer doesn’t matter so much.
 The more important factor is various information about customers.
 Never too much data, right?